Frequently Asked Questions

 Advantages of a Terra LP

-Yes a Terra LP invests in a portfolio of primarily Super Flow-Through shares of public mining firms, which provide: (1) Canadian exploration expenses (CEE); (2) either the 15% mineral exploration tax credit (METC) or the new 30% critical mineral exploration tax credit (CMETC); and (3) additional provincial tax credits (BC, SK, MB, ON) or provincial tax deductions (QC).
+Yes a Terra LP invests in a portfolio of primarily Super Flow-Through shares of public mining firms, which provide: (1) Canadian exploration expenses (CEE); and either (2) the 15% mineral exploration tax credit (METC) or the new 30% critical mineral exploration tax credit (CMETC); as well as, (3) additional provincial tax credits (BC, SK, MB, ON) or provincial tax deductions (QC).

-Yes, a Terra LP invests in Super flow-through shares eligible for the new 30% critical mineral exploration tax credit (CMETC).
+Yes, a Terra LP has targeted to invest 50% of its portfolio in Super flow-through shares that qualify for the new 30% critical mineral exploration tax credit (CMETC).
 Critical mineral investments include cobalt, copper, lithium, nickel, uranium, zinc etc., which are important for the transition to battery technology used in zero emission vehicles and other clean energy solutions.

 Yes, the targeted rollover / maturity date is June of the next calendar year.